Credit

 How To Raise Credit Score 100 Points in 30 Days

-Your credit score is one of the most critical numbers that follows you.
-It can be the key to unlocking great financing and loans or the roadblock on the patch towards a solid financial future.
-If a less-than-perfect credit score limits your options, we’ve got some tips that will help you break free.
+If a less-than-perfect credit score limits your options, we have some tips to help you break free.
 Read on to learn how to raise your credit score 100 points in just 30 days!

 What Are Credit Scores?

 A credit score is a rating of your creditworthiness.
 Creditworthiness is a judgment of your overall ability to manage debt responsibly.
-Credit scores are three-digit numbers, ranging from 300–850.
-The higher your credit score, the better your credit rating:
+Scores are three-digit numbers ranging from 300–850.
+In 2022, FICO reported the average score among borrowers was 716.1

 Credit Bureaus